jszou/MK_DL_public/README.md

 --start_slice=[35]
 --end_slice=[40]
 ```
-Features to specify when using the 2D model
+Features to specify when using the 2D model.
+Slices are in the coronal orientation.

 __d.
 Misc arguments__
 ```